pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 - Color contrast helps colorblindness and color perception.

-- Avoiding pure black text on white helps dyslexia, Irlen Syndrome, light sensitivity, and autism.
+- Avoiding pure black text on white helps those with dyslexia, Irlen Syndrome, light sensitivity, and autism.

 - The best combination is the max color contrast of white/light text on black/dark background, which seems to visually work well for all.